 Rent a Car / Van / Camper

-If you’re planning to stick to our main highway system including Southcentral Alaska (Anchorage, Seward, Homer, Girdwood, Palmer, Talkeetna, Valdez), the Interior of Alaska (Fairbanks, Denali National Park, Denali Highway) and even as far east as Wrangell National Park then renting a car or motorhome is the right option for you.
+If you’re planning to stick to our central highway system including Southcentral Alaska (Anchorage, Seward, Homer, Girdwood, Palmer, Talkeetna, Valdez), the Interior of Alaska (Fairbanks, Denali National Park, Denali Highway), and even as far east as Wrangell National Park then renting a car, or campervan from Get Lost Campervans, might be the right option for you.
+For the summer of 2021, Denali National Park is offering exclusive limited driving permits into the park.
+Usually, private vehicles are not allowed in the park, so driving is a great way to safely see the park’s beauty while staying in your bubble.
 Alaska has some of the major rental companies such as Enterprise, Avis, and Hertz in Fairbanks and Anchorage.

-If you are the adventurous type without mobility or significant health concerns, I recommend getting off the main highways in Alaska and exploring some remote areas such as the Denali Highway or heading to McCarthy.
-For this, it is highly recommended you rent a 4×4 and make sure it comes with a spare tire or two – and that you know how to change a tire.
-A 4×4 is also a great option if you plan on driving from Anchorage to Fairbanks in the winter as well.
+Suppose you are the adventurous type without mobility or significant health concerns.
+In that case, I recommend getting off the main highways in Alaska and exploring some remote areas, such as the Denali Highway, or heading to McCarthy.
+For this, you are highly recommended to rent a 4×4 and ensure it comes with a spare tire or two – and know how to change a tire.
+A 4×4 is also a great option if you drive from Anchorage to Fairbanks in the winter.
 Alaska 4×4 Rentals has an excellent reputation for providing quality 4×4 rugged vehicles in Fairbanks and Anchorage.
-You can choose from a line of Jeeps, Suburbans, and for larger families a 12 person 4WD option.
-Midnight Sun Car and Van Rental have AWD Subaru rentals and even larger vans to fit the entire family.
-If you’re going down some of the more remote roads then make sure you have great insurance, cracked windows and popped tires can be common.
+You can choose from a line of Jeeps, Suburbans, and for larger families, a 12-person 4WD option.
+Midnight Sun Car and Van Rental have AWD Subaru rentals and larger vans to fit the entire family.
+If you’re going down some of the more remote roads, then make sure you have great insurance; cracked windows and popped tires can be expected.

 As an alternative, you can also just add a tent to your car rental and utilize Alaska’s numerous camping grounds to save some money.
-There are campgrounds just about everywhere, so you’ll always find a place to pitch your tent.
-Campgrounds may get full on weekends and holidays, as we locals love using them every chance we get.
+Campgrounds are just about everywhere, so you’ll always find a place to pitch your tent.
+Campgrounds may get full on weekends and holidays, as we locals love using them every chance.
 It helps to plan your route ahead of time during the peaks in summer.
 You can rent camping gear from Alaska Outdoor Gear Rental in Fairbanks or Anchorage.

 Sail the Seas with Alaska Marine Highway

-If you had your heart set on seeing Southeast Alaska, including Juneau, Sitka Ketchikan, and more, then don’t despair, do as the Alaskans do, and take advantage of our Alaska Marine Highway System.
+If you had your heart set on seeing Southeast Alaska, including Juneau, Sitka Ketchikan, and more, don’t despair, do as the Alaskans do, and take advantage of our Alaska Marine Highway System.
 The marine highway is 3,500 miles of ferry routes that connect 35 communities, including connections to Canada and Washington State.
-You can access the ferry system from most coastal regions in the south including, Dutch Harbor in the Aleutian Islands all the way to Bellingham, Washington.
-The Marine Highway also offers short day trip ferries and shuttle ferries, so you can create a home base and take short day or overnight trips to see your surroundings.
+You can access the ferry system from most coastal regions in the south, including, Dutch Harbor in the Aleutian Islands, all the way to Bellingham, Washington.
+The Marine Highway also offers short-day trip ferries and shuttle ferries, so you can create a home base and take a short day or overnight trip to see your surroundings.

-You can easily fly to Juneau, where you can use the ferry to access Skagway, Hoonah, and Sitka.
+You can fly to Juneau, using the ferry to access Skagway, Hoonah, and Sitka.
 Then from Juneau, you can make your way down to Ketchikan, where you could fly back to Washington or settle in for a long ferry ride to Bellingham.
-The ferry can eat up days of your itinerary.
-For example, getting from Juneau to Ketchikan is 20 hours, so if you’re not up for a night on the ferry, then just stick to Juneau and utilize the day and shuttle ferries to see plenty of amazing spots in southeast Alaska.
+The ferry can eat days of your itinerary.
+For example, getting from Juneau to Ketchikan is 20 hours, so if you’re not up for a night on the ferry, then stick to Juneau and utilize the day and shuttle ferries to see plenty of unique spots in southeast Alaska.

 Ride the Train